kalil-camera/kalil-camera/readme.md

 ## About Me

-I’m a backend engineer with experience designing and building high-traffic, distributed systems in retail, logistics, and fintech.
+I’m a backend software engineer with experience designing and building high-traffic, distributed systems in retail, logistics, and fintech.
 My work has focused on modernizing legacy monoliths into microservices, architecting event-driven solutions with Kafka, and deploying cloud-native applications in Kubernetes to support millions of daily transactions.
 I thrive in collaborative, agile environments, working closely with QAs, DevOps, and product teams to deliver robust, maintainable, and business-driven features.
 Passionate about clean code, clean architecture, automation and scalability.

 ---